GreyRook/code-with-style/docs/review/reviewer/speed.md

 certain their "LGTM" means "this code meets [our standards](standard.md)."**
 However, individual responses should still ideally be [fast](#fast).

+*Adjustment Grey Rook:*
+*It is common practice to assign a reviewer.*

 ## Cross-Time-Zone Reviews {#tz}

 When dealing with time zone differences, try to get back to the author when they